 Educational Requirements

-No person shall be initially hired unless s/he holds at least a high school diploma or high school certificate of completion or High School Equivalency Diploma or unless s/he shows progress, as defined by Administrative Regulations of the State Board for Adult, and Technical Education, toward obtaining a High School Equivalency Diploma.
+No person shall be initially hired unless s/he holds at least a high school diploma or high school certificate of completion or High School Equivalency Diploma or is provided an opportunity by the District upon employment to obtain a High School Equivalency Diploma at no cost to the employee.
+Licenses or credentials issued by a government entity that require specialized skill or training may also substitute for this requirement.
 Employees shall hold the qualifications for the position as established by the Commissioner of Education.3

 All paraprofessionals shall satisfy educational requirements specified by federal law.4